ridmitri/time-slots/README.md

 [React-query](https://react-query.tanstack.com/) is a library for managing server state, it uses the stale-while-revalidate caching strategy and replaces general purpose state management libraries like [Redux](https://redux.js.org/).

-### Implementation Logic

-Opening hours payload gets loaded from the mocked endpoint.
-The data processing is divided on 2 steps for easier testing:

-1. Translate the payload to a list of days with opening hours according to business requirements.
-2. Display the list of days according to UI mockups.

-The logic of each step is described in detail in its test specs:

-- `utils/transformHours/__test__/`
-- `components/Hours/DisplayTime.test.tsx`

-The initial payload can not be used as a data source directly as it’s a key-value object.
-By definition objects are an unordered collection of properties, hence there is a chance to display days of the week in wrong order.

-### UI Features

-- Loading spinner for data request
-- Centered Layout utilizing flexbox
-- Highlighted current day of the week
-- Global theme config
-- BONUS: Dark & Light theme switcher in the top right corner